malinpalo/PP3-Hangman/README.md

 ![Game Play](assets/images/game_play.png)

 - If the user guesses a letter that isn't in the word visuals of the hangman will start building.
-A varning text in red will inform the user of whats going on.
-The user looses a life, letter guessed is shown.
+A varning text in red will inform the user thet the letter guessed was not in the secret word and that the user looses a life.
+The letter guessed is shown.

 ![Wrong Letter](assets/images/letter_not_in_word.png)